 Why not save some time and money on staging a house for sale and just sell it empty?
 This might be one of the thoughts you might have.

-But some might also ask themselves the question if selling an empty house is really better or rather selling it furnished.
+But some might also ask themselves if selling an empty house is better or instead selling it furnished.

 According to the collected data and statistics about the positive effects of house staging, it is better to sell a furnished house.